Code-Institute-Submissions/cigar-caballeros/README.md

 the site.

 - theprocess.html: As the client had no unique video content for this section.
 I embedded 'Youtube' videos from other cigar bloggers.
-The videos were embedded so that users stayed onto the page while the videos played.
+The videos were embedded so that users stay onto the page while the videos played.
 I tested each embedded video by playing them for one minute each.

-- cigartime.html: There is a form on this page.
-I tested the form but inputting all relevant details and pressing submit.
+- cigartime.html: The form on this page is tested by inputting all relevant details and pressing submit.
 Then I tried leaving one field empty and the others filled and pressing submit.
-The email field was tested by enerting randon names without the @ sign as well.
+The email field was tested by entering random names without the @ symbol as well.
 All tests came back as expected.
 There is also a Google map on the page and I tested this by loading up the page and refreshing to see if the map loaded up each time.

 - contactus.html: The image loads up properly by refreshing the page.
 I also clicked on each image and checked that